Engaging Young Teenagers

 Two of Nancy Evans' three children attend private schools.
 But she didn't consider enrolling them during their younger years in elementary school.
 "I truly love the local neighbourhood public schools for the elementary years.
 I think building that bond of neighbourhood and friendships is an important element of their education," she says.

-Her son is in Grade 9, wrapping up his first year at Ridley College, while her daughter, who is in Grade 11, started at Bishop Strachan School in Grade 7.
+Her son is in Grade 9, wrapping up his first year at Ridley College, in St. Catherines, while her daughter, who is in Grade 11, started at Bishop Strachan School, in Toronto, in Grade 7.
 Her youngest son remains at a local public school in Grade 8.

 Nancy believes that when children are starting private school for the first time as teenagers, the push needs to come from them.
 "A private school is such an individual choice and not every private school is right for every child."